Updated on Sep 17, 2022 4:57 PM IST

-No. of Attempts: According to the norms of the College Board, candidates can take an SAT as many times as they want.
+No of Attempts: According to the norms of the College Board, candidates can take an SAT as many times as they want.
 There is no limit to the number of attempts.
 However, those who are able to score well within the first few tries will stand a better chance of receiving admission to the university of their choice.

 Educational Qualification: No specific education qualification is required to appear in the test.
 However, the candidate must have good command of the English language to attempt the test.

-Also, the College Board has defined a certain set of rules for students who are less than 13 years old or are studying in a grade lower than the eight grade.
+Also, the College Board has defined a certain set of rules for students who are less than 13 years old or are studying in a grade lower than the eighth grade.
 These rules are as follows: